elementor/elementor-developers-docs/src/editor-controls/selectors.md

 ## Selector Arguments

 Elementor has two selector arguments.
-The first applied on group controls the second on non-group controls.
-Both methods convert user data into a CSS style in a stylesheets.
+The first is applied on group controls, the second on non-group controls.
+Both methods convert user data into a CSS style in a stylesheet.

 ### Group Controls